eichlerwest/eichlerwest/README.md

 	Associate Editor, Clinical EEG and Neuroscience
 	Senior Research Scientist in Cognitive and Behavioral Modeling, Pacific Northwest National Laboratory

 This GitHub account is to share personal EEG and ERP analysis projects.
-None are associated with projects sponsored by clients at PNNL.

 dr.west@nwneuro.pro